 Possession of Marijuana (pot, weed or cannabis)

-I know it’s legal in the States of Colorado and Washington.
+I know "recreational" marijuana use is legal in the States of Colorado, Oregon and Washington.
 I know former presidents smoked pot in college.
 I know it shouldn’t be illegal.
 According to the Gainesville Sun, even Alachua County Sheriff Sadie Darnell admits she smoked pot in college.
 Yes, I know more than 50% of Americans think it should be legal but, trust me, the drug war is alive and well in Gainesville, Florida.